helgooo94/CV-Projects-Publications/index.md

 Computing Systems (pp. 1–7).
 ACM.

 ## PROFESSIONAL SERVICES
+* Program Commitee Member for the 8th IEEE International Conference on Artificial Intelligence & eXtended and Virtual Reality (AIxVR26)
 * Program Commitee Member for the 7th IEEE International Conference on Artificial Intelligence & eXtended and Virtual Reality (AIxVR25)
 * Program Commitee Member for the 6th IEEE International Conference on Artificial Intelligence & eXtended and Virtual Reality (AIxVR24)
 * Program Commitee Member for the 2025 "Successful VR/AR learning scenarios" competition of the Society for Information Technology Germany (AVRiL25)